 The Student Assistance Program will be staffed by Amanda Jurist, a board-certified, Licensed Clinical Social Worker (LCSW).
 For the past 15 years, she has worked in the academic world as an educator, advocate and mental health professional.
 In addition to psychotherapy, Jurist has a specialty in conflict resolution and diversity.

-Jurist will conduct sessions the last Wednesday of every month from 2:30 p.m. to 5:30 p.m.
+Jurist will conduct sessions twice weekly.
 If you would like to schedule an appointment, please visit this link for the Student Assistance Program Calendar.
 Sessions will be scheduled first-come, first served.

 INSTITUTIONAL POLICIES

 SUBSCRIBING TO POLICIES